dmolin/trucks/README.md

 The code uses Prototypal inheritance; Object instances extends other objects instances through the prototype chain.

 The result is the code that follow.
+Don't expect to see a formally structured code here: no jake/grunt file, no minification or build stage in place; not even multiple files.
+It's just a fiddle/hack for a tech interview and, as such, a single html+js file will suffice :)

 The code can also be inspected as a fiddle [here](http://jsfiddle.net/np27n/8/embedded/result/).
 (See [here](http://jsfiddle.net/np27n/8/) for playing with the code. - Note:it's not kept in synch with the project though)